-Being able to work in call center services in the Philippines can bring you a lot of golden opportunities, which you should take hold of.
-You wouldn’t want to miss a chance of a lifetime simply because you were slacking off.
-With that being said, there are a couple of stuff you should totally avoid while doing on your job.
+Working in call center services in the Philippines can bring you a lot of golden opportunities which you should not take for granted.
+You wouldn’t want to miss the chance of a lifetime simply because you were slacking off.
+With that being said, there are a few things you should totally avoid while doing on your job.

 Unless your job entails the use of sites, such as Facebook, Twitter, and YouTube, this is a big no-no. Though social media sites are meant to strengthen communication between your friends (and at times colleagues), it’s best to keep away from it, especially during times of work.
 When it comes to this, try and limit your social media use during your breaks.
 By doing so, you get to relax at an appropriate time.